korbinianL/Portfolio_Risk_VaR_and_ES/README.md

 ### Testing effectiveness of VaR model

-To test the performance of the differnt VaR models I used a rolling window appraoch with an intitial window of 500 observations and here the portfolio value is $1.
+To test the performance of the different VaR models I used a rolling window approach with an initial window of 500 observations and here the portfolio value is $1.
 Four tests were used to measure and compare the VaR models:

 - Violation ratio: Measures the number of times losses were greater than VaR.
 A good model will have a ratio close to one.
 For a 1% 1-day VaR with 500 observations you'd expect losses to be greater than the VaR on 5 occasions.
 - [Unconditional coverage test](https://www.scribd.com/document/305462693/Kupiec-Paul-Techniques-for-Verifying-the-Accuracy-of-Risk-Measurement-Models): ensures that the theoretical confidence level p matches the empirical probability of violation.
 Similar to the violation ratio, but we draw our conclusion from a p-value.